kaysouthall/PowerShellToolkit/UserManagement/README.md

+# User Management
-Scripts for managing user accounts and permissions.
+This folder contains PowerShell scripts related to managing user accounts, permissions, and profiles.